bioimagesuiteweb/bisweb/docs/README.md

 * build — The core build directory.
     - build/wasm — The build directory for the WebAssembly code.
 You can move this out if your prefer; however, the key output files will be redirected to the build directory so that webpack can find them.
     - build/dist — The output directory for ``.zip`` files or packaged Electron applications.
-    - build/cpp — (optional) This is where the native libraries for accessing the C++ code from Python and Matlab will be built.
+    - build/native — (optional) This is where the native libraries for accessing the C++ code from Python and Matlab will be built.
     - build/web — The output directory for creating the final web-applications and associated ``.css``, ``.html`` files etc.

 * compiletools — Scripts and configuration files to help with compiling.
 * config — Configuration files for webpack, JSDoc etc.
 * cpp — C++ code.
 * doc — Directory containing this and other documentation files.
+* docker — The docker configuration files
 * js — Directory containing all js code
 * lib — Directory containing js external libraries and some css/html that are either not distributed via npm or are customized in some way.
 * matlab — Directory containing the primitive Matlab wrapper code.